WPIX: Sinclair acquisition attempt and subsequent transactions

 Sinclair Broadcast Group announced plans to acquire Tribune Media for $3.9 billion on May 8, 2017, plus the assumption of $2.7 billion in Tribune debt.
-In order to meet regulatory approval, WPIX was one of several stations identified by Sinclair for divestitures to a third party; Sinclair partner licensee Cunningham Broadcasting was later revealed as the buyer for WPIX-TV with a below market-value $15 million purchase price.
+To meet regulatory approval, WPIX was one of several stations identified by Sinclair for divestitures to a third party; Sinclair partner licensee Cunningham Broadcasting was later revealed as the buyer for WPIX-TV with a below market-value $15 million purchase price.
 Several weeks after that divestment was announced, Sinclair withdrew the resale with intentions to retain WPIX outright.
 The attempted sale of WPIX—along with Tribune stations in Dallas and Houston—to Cunningham, and in particular a planned sale of WGN-TV to an LLC controlled by a friend of Sinclair executive chairman David D. Smith, resulted in FCC chairman Ajit Pai publicly rejecting the merger.
 Despite Sinclair abandoning the divestments, the FCC voted to send the merger up for an evidentiary review.
 Tribune Media moved to terminate the merger outright on August 9, 2018, and filed a breach of contract lawsuit in the process.

 Following the Sinclair deal's collapse, Nexstar Media Group agreed to acquire Tribune Media's assets on December 3, 2018, for $6.4 billion in cash and debt.
 WPIX-TV was then sold by Nexstar to the E. W. Scripps Company for $75 million as part of a series of divestitures totaling $1.32 billion; both transactions were completed on September 19, 2019.
 Under the terms of the deal, Nexstar was granted an option by Scripps to repurchase WPIX between March 31, 2020, and December 31, 2021.
 Nexstar partner licensee Mission Broadcasting exercised said option to buy WPIX on July 13, 2020—Nexstar had previously transferred to Mission said repurchase option—for $75 million plus accrued interest.
 This coincided with Scripps's eventual merger with Ion Media, owner of WPXN-TV.
 The sale to Mission was approved by the FCC on December 1 and completed on December 30.

-Nexstar and The CW announced that they renewed affiliations for the network in 37 media markets, which includes WPIX.
-Subsequently, Nexstar announced on August 15, 2022, that it would acquire a 75% ownership stake in The CW, with Paramount and WBD equally sharing the remaining 25% stake.
-The company immediately took over the network's operations on the same day, due to The CW not directly owning any of its stations unlike "The Big Four".
-The deal was completed on October 3.
+On May 20, 2021, Nexstar announced that they renewed affiliations for The CW in 37 media markets, which includes WPIX.

+On March 21, 2024, the FCC ruled Mission's ownership of WPIX to be an illegal circumvention of its ownership limits, due to Nexstar treating the station like its own, and ordered Nexstar to either sell it to an independent third party or sell off some of its other stations to buy WPIX outright.
+The decision came as local marketing agreements and similar licensing deals came under increased scrutiny by the FCC.
+Nexstar stated its intent to dispute the ruling, claiming that it had always complied with FCC regulations.